 The Spider's nest has swarms of fast-moving spiders that can quickly inflict severe poisoning, so don't enter without poison resistance unless absolutely necessary.
 But don't assume poison is all you have to worry about, as many spiders hit about as hard as yaks.
-Meanwhile, clarity will help with the Tarantellas, and see invisible will help you to deal with ghost moths.
+Meanwhile, see invisible will help you to deal with ghost moths.

 Once you complete the final floor, you'll find the gossamer rune of Zot.